If you haven’t heard, applications for the 2020 Travel Intern Programme are now open! But first, you might want to read this 😉

 1) Your Itinerary Will Look Insane

-On each trip, we have limited time to cover enough attractions for our various content angles.
-For example, while in Fuji and Tokyo, one of my assignments was a comprehensive guide to Ueno, but we were only there for one day.
+While in Japan to climb Mount Fuji and cover Tokyo, one of my assignments was a comprehensive guide to Ueno, but we were only there for one day.
 The solution?
 Splitting up for an Amazing-Race-worthy marathon of activities, meals, and sightseeing!
 It was pretty fun, but not what a regular holiday itinerary would look like.

 It’s inevitable when experiences are unlimited but our time there isn’t!
 There’s also the risk that an attraction may turn out to be (a) expectedly closed, or (b) below our expectations, so we always visit more just in case.